Life milestones & loneliness

 Real people, anonymous voice.
 Connection without the deposit requirement.

-One free conversation · €4/month · iOS and Android
+One free conversation a month · €4/month · iOS and Android